 https://fallingstairs.bandcamp.com/album/live-in-1990-at-the-right-track-inn-freeport-ny

 On the musical end, in August 1972, Roosevelt Raceway was home to the Festival Of Hope.
 The two-day festival featured performances by Ike & Tina Turner, Sly & The Family Stone, Jefferson Airplane, Chuck Berry, James Brown, The Shirelles, Sha-Na-Na, Billy Preston, Dr. Hook, Looking Glass, Bo Diddley, Stephen Stills, Elephant's Memory (which had served as a backing band for John Lennon and Yoko Ono), The James Gang (featuring future Eagles guitarist Joe Walsh), and Commander Cody; McKendree Spring is believed to have not performed as scheduled.
 The event was an intended fundraiser for the Nassau Society for Crippled Children and Adults, and its attendance has been estimated to be between 20,000 and 40,000.
+Audio of James Brown performing live at the Raceway can be heard here.

 Two years later, Summersault '74 followed at the same site.
 This event reportedly drew around 75,000 fans and featured performances by Crosby, Stills, Nash & Young, Joni Mitchell, Jesse Colin Young, Tom Scott & The LA Express, and The Beach Boys.
 Documented non-festival performers at this venue include Alice Cooper and Oscar Brand.
+Audio of The Beach Boys' performance can be heard here, while CSNY's performance can be heard here.

 Concert posters: